ibm-cloud-docs/vpc/file_storage_vpc_create.md

 You can create a file share with one or more mount targets in one step by using the `ibmcloud is share-create` command.
 You need to provide the zone name, the [file share profile](/docs/vpc?topic=vpc-file-storage-profiles), the file share size, and the IOPS.
 You can also specify a name, user tags, and even the initial owner UID.
 To create the mount target, you need to provide the mount target information in JSON format.

-The following example shows how to create a file share with 40 GB capacity and 100 IOPS in the `us-south-1` zone.
+The following example shows how to create a zonal file share with 40 GB capacity and 100 IOPS in the `us-south-1` zone.
 The file share is tagged with `env:dev` and has security group access control mode.
 The file share can be mounted on authorized virtual servers by using the mount target `my-target1`.

 ```sh
 $ ibmcloud is share-create --name my-new-file-share --zone us-south-2 --profile dp2 --size 500 --iops 2000 --allowed-transit-encryption-modes user_managed,none --user-tags env:dev --mount-targets '[{"name":"my-new-mount-target","virtual_network_interface": {"name":"my-vni","subnet": {"id":"0717-c66032c9-048d-4c35-aa83-c932e24afdbb"}}}]'